 Taking care of your mental and emotional health is just as important as caring for your physical health.
-It's important to take time for yourself each day to do activities that you enjoy.
+It's important to take time for yourself each day and spend it doing activities that you enjoy.
 Make a conscious effort to care for your own mental and emotional health.

-What activities do you enjoy?
+Wh at activities do you enjoy?
 Check all that apply.

 Listening to music, playing an instrument or singing

 Reading or listening to audiobooks

 Exercising or participating in group exercise classes

-- Playing sports or organized games with friends - Hiking, fishing or participating in other outdoor spots - Meditating or practicing yoga - Painting, drawing or other artistic pursuits - Journaling or creative writing - Attending religious or spiritual services - Spending time with family members or friends - Practicing personal care, such as taking long baths, having manicures or using face masks
+Playing sports or organized games with friends

+Hiking, fishing or participating in other outdoor spots

+Meditating or practicing yoga

+Painting, drawing or other artistic pursuits

+Journaling or creative writing

+Attending religious or spiritual services

+Spending time with family members or friends

+Practicing personal care, such as taking long baths, having manicures or using face masks

+Cooking or baking

-- Watching TV or movies - Playing video or computer games
+Watching TV or movies

+Playing video or computer games

 Yard work or gardening

+Other